Alerts

 Scroll down to the Learn More about Residential Permits accordion below for details.
 Reach out to Permit Services if you require more information.

 A development permit is required for most forms of commercial, industrial and institutional development within the Town (e.g., new building construction, HVAC, Plumbing & Gas, Electrical).
-The Planning Services staff are here to assist you through the new construction process and you are encouraged to meet with us for pre-application discussions and the submission of a preliminary application.
+The Planning Services staff are here to assist you through the new construction process and you are encouraged to meet with us for discussions and the submission of a preliminary application.
 There is no charge for these preliminary discussions and application.
-For more information, review the Major Development Application Process (all associated fees are part of the Fees, Rates, and Charges Bylaw) or reach out to Planning Services.
+For more information, reach out to Planning Services.
+Note that all associated fees are part of the Fees, Rates and Charges Bylaw.

 The Land Use Bylaw outlines the types of development allowed in each land use district and the rules and regulations governing those uses.
 It is best to confirm whether a development permit is required.
 Visit the Planning Guiding Documents and Bylaws page to find more information.
 Please ensure you have the appropriate applications and paperwork in order.
 Applications are required for the following, complete the permit application form by using the button below.